Google Cloud Platform

 After a successful sync, you can go to your inventory to view your GCP assets.
 These assets will have a Google icon listed in the Source column.

-To view all your GCP assets, run the following query:
+To filter by GCP assets, consider running the following queries:

 Click into each asset to see its individual attributes. runZero will show you the attributes returned by GCP.